EnergyMashupLab/NIST-CTS-Agents/src/teua/README-TEUA.md

 Agile programming and architecture are used.

-The project will use Github, Maven, and Java 8.
+The project uses Github, Maven, and Java 8.

 Authors
 -------